-Social studies introduce children to their world from the past to the present.
+Social studies introduces children to their world from the past to the present.
 Key components are civic, historical, and geographic literacy.
-Civic literacy starts with the child as a citizen of the school, and then develops an understanding of the rights and responsibilities of all citizens to the community and the world at large.
+Civics starts with the child as a citizen of the school, and then develops an understanding of the rights and responsibilities of all citizens to the community, their country, and the world at large.
 It also teaches children the purpose and function of rules and imparts a sense of our identity as a nation of immigrants living in a unique multicultural society.
 Historical literacy involves knowledge of important events and people.
 Geographic literacy teaches an understanding of place, location, direction, distance, relative size, shape, and identifying features in the environment.